-Yesterday: five hours slicing through apocalyptic gales with my car, listening to Tom Zé and Bill Hicks comedy, around 8PM landed in Baltimore for the Students for Sensible Drug Policy Conference.
+Yesterday: five hours slicing through apocalyptic gales with my car, listening to Tom Zé.
+Arrived safely in Baltimore for the Students for Sensible Drug Policy Conference.

 10 April I will be at the annual meeting of the American Association of Geographers in New Orleans, giving a presentation on a similar subject.
 The title is titled “The Electric Kool-Aid Turing Test: How Psychedelic Research Challenges Data Positivism.”
 The abstract is here.

 13 April I am hosting this event at the Moss Arts Center at Virginia Tech.
 (And I’m still looking for participants, hint hint…)

 27-28 April is Theorizing the Web 2018 — I am an invited speaker on a panel called “Bot Phenomenology: What it means to exist with technology, and what it means to exist as technology.”